rbamb/ENRE-marker/README.md

 declare type entityFixPatch {
   shouldBe: fixOption,
-  // Below properties only appear if shouldBe is modified
+  // Below properties only appear if shouldBe is 2 (modified)
   new: manuallyEntity
 }